tammet/gkc/README.md

 GKC does not currently implement any propositional inferences or instance generation.

-By default GKC uses multiple strategies run sequentially, with the time limit starting at one second or more for each, increased 5 times once the whole batch has been perforfmed.
+By default GKC uses multiple strategies run sequentially and/or distributed between several parallel processes: by default, four parallel processes on UNIX and a single process on Windows.
+By default the strategies have a time limit starting at one second or more for each, increased 5 times once the whole batch has been performed.
 The strategy selection takes into consideration the basic properties of the problem, in particular its approximate size.
 There is no interplay between different strategies.